 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-- Best natural baby lotion for eczema: The Honest Company Soothing Therapy Eczema Cream
+- Best natural baby cream for eczema: The Honest Company Soothing Therapy Eczema Cream

-- Best organic baby lotion: YoRo Naturals Organic Manuka Skin Soothing Cream
+- Best organic baby cream: YoRo Naturals Organic Manuka Skin Soothing Cream

 - Best fragrance-free baby lotion: CeraVe Baby Moisturizing Lotion

-- Best fragrance-free baby lotion runner-up: Pipette Baby Lotion
+- Best hydrating baby lotion: Pipette Baby Lotion

 - Best scented natural baby lotion: Earth Mama Sweet Orange Baby Lotion

-- Best natural baby lotion for newborns: California Baby Super Sensitive Cream
+- Best natural baby cream for newborns: California Baby Super Sensitive Cream

 - Best natural baby lotion with shea butter: Mustela Hydra Bebe Body Lotion